joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

     </p>
 </div>

-Searching for `DRM_VOUCHER` seemed like a good place to start with static analysis, we find that it's referenced in one place that seems promising:
+Searching for `DRM_VOUCHER` seemed like a good place to start with static analysis, we find that it's referenced one time in `createDrmData`:

 ```nasm
 __text:00000001017EAA08 ; id __cdecl -[KfxBook createDrmData](KfxBook *self, SEL)